New Year Wishes

 It just so happens I’m a late bloomer.

-By the end of 2020, l’ll have taken my fiftieth trip around the sun.
+By the end of 2020, l will have taken my fiftieth trip around the sun.
 Believe me, no-one is more shocked than I am.
 It’s a pretty sobering thought knowing I have more time behind me than I have ahead.
 Sadly, no matter how much I wish I could implant my battered and rusted forty-nine-year-old brain into my slimmer, perkier twenty-year-old body, whilst still retaining everything I’ve learned since, I can’t.
 Such is the cruelty of life.

 I’m not going to lie.
 There have been plenty of nights I’ve woken in a panicked, perimenopausal sweat, doubting, fearing that I’ve left it too late to reinvent myself.
 That in spite of all the years of hard graft I’ve spent honing my craft the odds of publishing success are stacked against me.
-They are, no question about it, but that doesn’t mean I’m past my sell-by date.
+They are, no question about it, but that doesn’t mean I’m past my use-by date.
 Far bloody from it.
 As Gran in my story would say, ‘Yer a long time deid.’
 Until then I plan to keep on writing, whether it leads to success or not.
 I owe to myself and my characters to tell their epic story.

 With that it mind, I have only one goal for 2020 and it’s this:

 I will do everything in my mortal power to turn the last twelve years of blood, sweat and tears and many, many manuscript drafts into a book-shaped reality.
 The stars won’t come to me.
-The time has come time for me to crawl out of the dark cave I’ve been holed up in for forever and a day, dust off my wings and fly.
-With guts, determination and the spirit of Tolkien to guide me, I’ll either rise to meet my sun-bright dreams or fall to my doom like Icarus.
+The time has come for me to crawl out of the dark cave I’ve been holed up in for forever and a day, dust off my wings and fly.
+With guts, determination and the spirit of Tolkien to light my path, I’ll either rise to meet my sun-bright dreams or fall to my doom like Icarus.
 Whatever destiny awaits me, it won’t be from lack of trying.

 Upon The Hearth The Fire is Red